owntracks/recorder/doc/HOOKS.md

 An optional function you provide is called `otr_putrec(u, d, s)`.
-If it exists, it is called with the current user in `u`, the device in `d` and the payload (which for OwnTracks apps is JSON but for, eg Greenwich devices might not be) in the string `s`.
+If it exists, it is called with the current user in `u`, the device in `d` and the payload (which for OwnTracks apps is JSON) in the string `s`.
 If your function returns a non-zero value, the Recorder will *not* write the REC file for this publish, will *not* update the `last` record, and will *not* forward the publish over the websocket (if used).

 ## `otr_httpobject`